Hemant-Gupta1/PraisePlaza/README.md

 ## Features
-The project allows users to see testimonials of different customers.
+Facilitates users in viewing testimonials from various customers, enhancing trust and credibility.